Meet the cast of BBC1's Gentleman Jack

 What else has Rosie Cavaliero been in?
 From Friday Night Dinner to Unforgotten and Little Dorrit, Cavaliero has enjoyed plenty of roles in TV comedy and drama.
 She’s featured in the likes of Doc Martin, Peep Show, Green Wing, Midsomer Murders, Death in Paradise.

-Who is Eugenie?
+Who is Eugenie Pierre?
 Anne Lister’s new French maid, who is still adjusting to her boss and her adventures.

-In real life, Eugenie did exist – but she wasn’t employed until a year or two later in Anne’s life, after Anne’s exhaustive search for a suitable lady’s maid.
+Eugenie did actually exist – but she wasn’t employed until a little later on in the story, and never crossed paths or had an affair with Anne’s loyal servant George Playforth (who was, indeed, shot in the head while scaring birds out of a tree).
+Eugenie was recruited after an extensive search for a “clever lady’s maid” who had to be “sufficiently fond of travelling to make the best of everything.”
+Unfortunately, Anne was disappointed with her new lady’s maid and they didn’t immediately get on.

 What else has Albane Courtois been in?
 On TV she was in the series Victoire Bonnot, and the film And Then I Was French.